 - Fully equipped student lounge and kitchenette

-- Sunny outdoor balcony with views to the hinterland
+- Sunny outdoor balcony with the views to the hinterland

 At your doorstep

-Surfers Paradise beach, esplanade, shops, restaurants and nightlife
+Surface Paradise beach, esplanade, shops, restaurants and night life.

 Surfers Paradise Light Rail Station